LocalT0aster/syncplay-docker/README.md

     --enable-tls --motd='Secure Server'
 ```

-> Note that the client's server address must match the certificate, otherwise the connection will fail.
+> Note that the server address entered by the client must match the certificate, otherwise the connection will fail.

-It should be noted that unlike some services, Syncplay does not need to be manually restarted when the certificate is updated.
-It will automatically detect certificate changes and use the latest version.
-In addition, TLS on the Syncplay server is adaptive, which means that even older versions of clients that do not support TLS can still communicate normally, but note that security encryption will no longer take effect at this time.
+Unlike some services, Syncplay does not need to be manually restarted when the certificate is updated, it will automatically detect certificate changes and use the latest version.
+In addition, TLS on the Syncplay server is adaptive, which means that even older versions of clients that do not support TLS can still communicate normally, but note that security encryption will not be effective at this time.

 ## Command-line Arguments

 You can customize the Syncplay server by specifying the following command line arguments.

-> The following parameters are adjusted for docker and are not exactly the same as [official documentation](https://man.archlinux.org/man/extra/syncplay/syncplay-server.1).
-Please refer to this when using.
+> The following parameters are adjusted for Docker and are not exactly the same as [official documentation](https://man.archlinux.org/man/extra/syncplay/syncplay-server.1).
+Please refer to the current document when using.

 + `--config [FILE]` : Specify the configuration file, the default is `config.yml` .